maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 }
 ```

-Ok that doesn't look to complicated.
+Ok that doesn't look too complicated.
 We have all the information in place that we would need to automatically
 derive the `PrettyString` instance for `User`.
 But the information is still at the type level.
 We need to bring it to
 the value level to work with it at runtime.
 Let's start with the label of the type itself: